Skip to Content

 docker pull ghcr.io/mpcvault/client-signer:latest

-Create a file named config.yml with your vault and signer settings, for example:
+2. Create a config.yml file with your vault and signer credentials.
+Example:

 http://host.docker.internal:8088/callback